-Accommodation Administration Guidelines During Testing: A student uses a calculation device (e.g., four-function calculator, large key, or other adapted calculator), arithmetic table (including addition/subtraction and/or multiplication/division charts), and/or manipulatives (IEP or 504 plan must specify which device or manipulative) on the NON-CALCULATOR SECTIONS of the mathematics assessments.
+Accommodation Administration Guidelines During Testing: A student uses a calculation device (e.g., four-function calculator, large key, or other adapted calculator) on the NON-CALCULATOR SECTIONS of the mathematics assessments.
 If a talking calculator is used, the student must use headphones or be tested in a separate setting.
 Important Guidelines for identifying students to receive this accommodation: IEP teams and 504 Plan Coordinators should carefully review the following guidelines before identifying students to receive this accommodation.
-If all guidelines are NOT met, and the student is given Calculation Device and Mathematics Tools without proper documentation, the student's assessment score may be invalidated and the score would not be counted in the overall assessment results (i.e., the student would be considered a "non-participant" for the mathematics assessment.)
-In making decisions whether to provide the student with this accommodation, IEP teams and 504 Plan Coordinators should consider whether the student has: • A disability that severely limits or prevents the student's ability to perform basic calculations (i.e., single-digit addition, subtraction, multiplication, or division), even after varied and repeated attempts to teach the student to do so.
-Before listing the accommodation in the student's IEP/504 plan, teams should also consider whether: The student is unable to perform calculations without the use of a calculation device, arithmetic table, or manipulative during routine instruction.
+If all guidelines are NOT met, and the student is given a Calculation Device without proper documentation, the student's assessment score may be invalidated and the score would not be counted in the overall assessment results (i.e., the student would be considered a "non-participant" for the mathematics assessment.)
+In making decisions whether to provide the student with this accommodation, IEP teams and 504 Plan Coordinators should consider whether the student has: A disability that severely limits or prevents the student's ability to perform basic calculations (i.e., single-digit addition, subtraction, multiplication, or division), even after varied and repeated attempts to teach the student to do so.
+Before listing the accommodation in the student's IEP/504 plan, teams should also consider whether: The student is unable to perform calculations without the use of a calculation device during routine instruction.
 The student's inability to perform mathematical calculations is documented in evaluation summaries from locally-administered diagnostic assessments.
 The student receives ongoing, intensive instruction and/or interventions to learn to calculate without using a calculation device, in order to ensure that the student continues to learn basic calculation and fluency.
 For a student who receives this accommodation, no claims should be inferred regarding the student's ability to perform basic mathematical calculations without the use of a calculator.